JeffFessler/MIRTjim.jl/README.md

 * `caller_name()` uses `stacktrace` (in `Base`)
 to return the file name and line number that called the current function.
 It can be helpful for debugging and for giving warnings some context.

+* `mid3()` extracts the middle three slices (transaxial, coronal, sagittal) of a 3D array and arranges them in a 2D mosaic for quick display.

 ### Notes